Singh-Shivani/Hamilton_Flare/README.md

   6. Follow the code written for ``` flare_actor``` in ``` lib/main.dart``` file.

   7. And it's done!👏 You have your realtime graphic animation working in your flutter app🥳.
-Also it is open to fork so that you can use it as your base animation💯.
+Also it is open to fork on RIVE so that you can use it as your starting point for the animation💯.

 ### How it looks! 🥳